Grenfell

 Grenfell faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.1%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 9.7%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
-Vocational credentials are prevalent, with 39.4% of residents aged 15+ holding them - advanced diplomas at 8.9% and certificates at 30.5%.
-A total of 24.6% of the population is actively engaged in formal education, including 8.5% in secondary education, 8.2% in primary education, and 2.5% pursuing tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 9.7%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
+Vocational credentials are prevalent, with 39.4% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (30.5%).

-A substantial 24.6% of the population actively pursues formal education.
-This includes 8.5% in secondary education, 8.2% in primary education, and 2.5% pursuing tertiary education.
+A total of 24.6% of the population is actively engaged in formal education, with 8.5% in secondary, 8.2% in primary, and 2.5% in tertiary education.

 Frequently Asked Questions - Education